BKWLD/vue-in-viewport-directive/README.md

 #### Modifiers

-- `once` - Whether to remove listeners once the component enters viewport.
-If the component is in viewport when mounted, listeners are never added.
+- `once` - Whether to remove listeners once the element enters viewport.
+If the element is in viewport when mounted, listeners are never added.

+- `fully` - Used in conjunction with `once`, removes the listeners once the element is *fully* in the viewport.

 #### Value